Before You Begin

 -

 If you use an external CA to sign HTTPS certificates, follow the steps in Replacing the Oracle Linux Virtualization Manager Apache SSL Certificate.
-The backup and restore include the 3rd-party certificate, so you should be able to log in to the Administration portal after the upgrade.
+The backup and restore include the 3rd-party certificate, so you can sign in to the Administration portal after the upgrade.
 Ensure the CA certificate is added to system-wide trust stores of all clients to ensure the foreign menu of virt-viewer works.

-- Make note of the MAC address of the self-hosted engine if you are using DHCP and want to use the same IP address.
+- Make note of the MAC address of the self-hosted engine if you're using DHCP and want to use the same IP address.
 The deploy script prompts you for this information.

 - Set the cluster scheduling policy to